telus/tds-core/guide/roadmap.md

 # Platform roadmap

-We plan the TELUS Design Platform roadmap based on the priorities of TELUS and vendor teams.
+We plan the TELUS Design Platform roadmap based on the priorities of TELUS and partner teams.
 In addition, we coordinate with the wider Digital Platform teams to provide a holistic platform for building rich Web experiences in the TELUS ecosystem.

 TDS will continue to release incrementally while we work towards our larger goals.

-## TDS Alpha and Beta versions (2016-2017)
+## TDS Alpha and Beta versions (2017)

 TDS alpha and beta versions established a structure of "core" and "enriched" packages, which separated styles from interactive React components.
 The Core layer contained the styles needed to skin all fundamental HTML elements (e.g. text, links, lists,